petercoker/petercoker/README.md

 ### About me

-* 🎨 Software engineer, who loves solving real-world problems that improve people's lives.
+* 🎨 Software engineer, who loves building projects to solve real-world problems that improve people's lives.

 * 🎁 Open source enthusiast.
 Thanks to all the open-source contributors!